 unless these Rules require or authorise it to be made otherwise.

-(2) An application to a Case Management Registrar in chambers in relation to a case to which Order 29A applies shall be made in accordance with Order 29A Rule 12.
+(2) An application to a Case Management Registrar in chambers under Order 4A shall be made in accordance with Order 4A rule 17.

 (3) An application in chambers shall state the orders that the applicant seeks and the grounds for the application.